jtlapp/subtap/README.md

   -tN --timeout=N      Timeout after N milliseconds of inactivity.
 To disable
                        the timeout, set N to 0. (default -t3000, or 3 seconds)

-  --debug-port=<p>     Set default debug port to <p> instead of 5858.
-Useful in
-                       SUBTAP_ARGS to shorten --debug and --debug-brk arguments.

-  --mark=<f>[:<g>]     Mark differences between found & wanted values according
-                       to flags. --mark=<f> sets flags <f> for all difference comparisons. --mark=<f>:<g> sets flags <f> for comparing consecutive values and flags <g> for comparing adjacent diff lines (see -d, --diff). (default --mark=BCF:CR)

-                         B: bold (differing text shown in bold)
-                         C: color (differing text shown in color)
-                         F: reverse-video the first different character
-                         R: reverse-video the entire difference (restricted
-                             to first line difference when using --diff)
-                         _: turn off flags (e.g. --mark=BR:_)

-  --narg=<arg>         Pass <arg> to the node executable that runs the test
-                       file. <arg> is NOT added to the file's process.argv.
-Use --narg repeatedly to pass multiple arguments.
-See --targ.

   --tab=N              Indent each nested level by N spaces. (default --tab=2)